giampaolo/giampaolo.github.io/content/blog/2020/new-website.rst

 Hello there.
 I present you my new blog / personal website!
 This is something I've been wanting to do for a very long time, since the old blog hosted at https://grodola.blogspot.com/ was... well, too old. =)
 This new site is based on `Pelican <https://docs.getpelican.com/en/stable/>`__, a static website generator similar to `Jekyll <https://jekyllrb.com/>`__.
 Differently from Jekyll, it uses Python instead of Ruby, and that's why I chose it.
 It's minimal, straight to the point and I feel I have control of things.
-This is what pelican gave me out of the box:
+This is what Pelican gave me out of the box:

 * blog functionality
 * ability to write content by using reStructuredText